 In fact, a cosigned loan will appear on your credit report as your debt.
 As a result, your credit score can be impacted.
 In some circumstances, it may be improved.
 That's because you have expanded the type of credit that you possess.
 Ensuring that the person with the loan makes their payments on time can also increase your credit by showing a good repayment history.

 However, it can also decrease your credit if the other cosigner fails to make a payment.
 Even worse, it can increase the amount of money you owe and severely impact your score.
 Make sure you talk to the loan officer about these changes before cosigning.
-It may not be in your best interest if it will negatively affect you more than it will benefit the person taking out the loan.
+It may not be in your best interest if it will negatively affect you more than benefit the person taking out the loan.

 Q: Does Renting a Home Affect My Credit

 A: People who rent a home or an apartment may not think that this affects their credit score.
 They are wrong.
 Renting any home will affect your credit score.
 Your rent payment is considered a type of debt that you must pay to live.
-As a result, your regular payments of it will be reported and considered a benefit to your credit score.
+As a result, your regular payments will be reported and considered a benefit to your credit score.

 That said, it doesn't affect your score as much as a mortgage payment.
 That's because mortgages are considered a more secure form of debt.
 They are also a more long-term payment that showcases a person is dedicated to living in a specific home.
 As a result, those with a mortgage are usually considered a more reliable and stable borrower.

 However, those who cannot afford to buy a home can still build their credit by renting or leasing one.
 Building up a high-quality score can increase your chances of being approved for a home.
-It will also help decrease the amount of interest you have to pay on the loan and avoid the kind of excessive repayment scheme that can shackle you to a mortgage for decades.
+It will also help decrease the amount of interest you have to pay on a loan and avoid the kind of excessive repayment scheme that can shackle you to a mortgage for decades.